Quantum time in near-horizon region of a black hole: Review of PaW mechanism

 \begin{itemize}

-\item[1)] The Hilbert space $\mathcal{H}_{R}$ of a system can be considered under an enlarged space as
+\item[1] The Hilbert space $\mathcal{H}_{R}$ of a system can be considered under an enlarged space as

 where $\mathcal{H}_{C}$ is the space of ancillary system which is called the clock system.
-This system is equipped with canonical coordinates $T$ and $\Omega$ which represent position and momentum and can be interpreted as time and energy indicator of evolving system.
+This system is equipped with canonical coordinates $T$ and $\Omega$ which resembles position and momentum and can be interpreted as time and energy indicator of evolving system.
 Canonical indicator of $T$ and $\Omega$ are defined as follows

-The index $R$ in Hilbert space $\mathcal{H}_{R}$ is for the "rest system" which we will use it when in PaW approach the system is divided in two subsystems of "clock" and "rest".
+The index $R$ in Hilbert space $\mathcal{H}_{R}$ stands for the "rest system" which we will use it when in PaW approach the system is divided into two subsystems of "clock" and "rest".

-\item[2)] One can describe the constraint operator of the system by following relation
+\item[2] One can describe the constraint operator of the system by following relation